Skip to main content

 • “Very badly optimized with crashes and freezes all the time.”

-• “There are also a lot of bugs, particularly freezes, crashes, and the maddening one where the game is apparently still running, but the video has frozen.”
+• “There are a lot of bugs, particularly freezes, crashes, and the maddening issue where the game appears running but the video has frozen.”

 • replayability

 • “I got about 284.9 hours on this game.
-Not sure how accurate it is to stocks and trading, but it's full and has lots of replay value, and you can challenge yourself in multiple ways.”
+Not sure how accurate it is to stocks and trading, but it's full of content, has lots of replay value, and you can challenge yourself in multiple ways.”

-• “There are many different features and facets of gameplay which seem to make this game a replayable experience.”
+• “There are many different features and facets of gameplay which make this game a replayable experience.”

-• “This is one of those games which is really good, but doesn't have much in the way of replayability.”
+• “This is one of those games which is really good, but doesn't have much in the ways of replayability.”

 • “The lack of replayability comes from the fact that the way to play the game successfully is always the same: buy stocks in a company, take the company over, save up the company reserves, expand the company, save up your own money, take over the competitors and boom you are at the top.”